Hey everyone! Welcome to Aegis of Candlekeep, the Realms' only extensive Xzar x CHARNAME romance XD

-He grimaced and held her tightly to him, this beautiful and horrible child that he would always adore and always protect; The babe he had raised thus far as his own, his little Aegis, covered in blood.
+He grimaced and held her tightly to him, this beautiful and horrible child that he would always adore and always protect; The babe he had raised thus far as his own, his little Aegis, once more covered in blood.

-She touched his face, the curves of his mouth, the pained wrinkles about his eyes."I don't understand," she mumbled.
+She touched his face, the curves of his mouth, the pained wrinkles about his eyes."Wrong?" she asked in bafflement.
 "Daddy, what's wrong?"

 "Aegis," he mumbled depressedly, rocking her.
 "You hurt that cat.
 You love cats."

 "That's cause they're the best!" she agreed.
 "Cats are the best!"

 "Yet you've hurt her," he tried to make her understand, but her brow merely wrinkled in confusion.
-"You should always take care of the things you love, and ensure never to hurt them," he murmured, and he could feel tears pressing at his eyes.
-"That way, they will always be there.
-How would you feel if you were that cat?
-I think you're the best, my Aegis.
-How would you feel if I strangled you?"
+"You should always take care of the things you love, and ensure never to hurt them," he murmured, repressing stress and the urge to weep.
+"That way, they will always be there for you.
+I think you are the best, my Aegis.
+How would you feel if I hurt you?"

 He shivered and bundled her in a tight hug, and she hugged him back, worried and unhappy.
 She buried her face in his shoulder and hair.